 Figure 8: (a) Moderator Temperature Coefficient and (b) Fuel Temperature Coefficient of the most promising moderators and graphite reference.

 The MTC for graphite is negative for the entire cycle length, and the beryllium-based moderators exhibit a similar behavior but diverge to positive values towards the EOC.
 This is consistent with experiments performed in the ARE, which demonstrated a negative MTC for a BeO moderator [25].
 The MgO ZrHx=1 based moderator deviated considerably from the graphite reference near the BOC, immediately becoming positive and increasing monotonically throughout the entire cycle.
 This phenomenon was also observed in the HTRE No. 3 experiment, which reported a strongly positive MTC for a hydride-based moderator [24].
 The positive MTC value for MgO ZrHx=1 is attributed to enhanced neutron absorption in hydrogen when the temperature is perturbed to a lesser value and subsequently decreased neutron absorption when the moderator is perturbed to a higher temperature.
 The FTC showed in Figure 8 (b) is negative throughout the entire cycle length for all most promising moderators with a subtle decrease from BOC to EOC.
 Because the leading mechanism for negative fuel reactivity feedback is attributed to the thermal resonance region of uranium-238, this decrease can be explained by the ratio of uranium-235 to uranium-238 being reduced through the fission process.
-Moreover, the FTC is less negative for moderators with higher moderating power, i.e., MgO ZrHx=1, because neutrons spend less time in the resonance energy region.
+Moreover, the FTC is less negative for moderators with higher moderating power, i.e., MgO ZrHx=1, because of less uranium-238 capture which is further explained in the Radioactivity Calculations section of this chapter.

 Scoping Fuel cycle cost Analysis